 National Weather Service Columbia SC

-through today.
-Dry high pressure will briefly build across the
+north today allowing surface high pressure to build across the

-area for Wednesday.
-Another cold front will cross the region
+region tonight into Wednesday.
+A cold front will cross the area

 .NEAR TERM /THROUGH TONIGHT/...